mikefarah/yq/pkg/yqlib/doc/usage/xml.md

  | `--xml-proc-inst-prefix` | `+p_` |  ```<?xml version="1"?>``` |

+{% hint style="warning" %}
+Default Attribute Prefix will be changing in v4.30!
+In order to avoid name conflicts (e.g. having an attribute named "content" will create a field that clashes with the default content name of "+content") the attribute prefix will be changing to "+@".

+This will affect users that have not set their own prefix and are not roundtripping XML changes.

+{% endhint %}

 ## Encoder / Decoder flag options

 In addition to the above flags, there are the following xml encoder/decoder options controlled by flags: